harrisonokojie/netflix_eda/README.md

-# Netflix Data Analysis Project
+git# Netflix Data Analysis Project

 This project involves analyzing and exploring the Netflix dataset to gain insights into the content available on the platform.
 The dataset contains information about TV shows and movies available on Netflix, including details such as title, director, cast, country, release year, and more.